jefffhaynes/BinarySerializer/README.md

 ### SubtypeFactoryAttribute ###

 For situations where it is not desirable to statically declare subtypes either for large numbers of or dynamically loaded subtypes, a factory may be specified.
-In these instances, any Subtype attributes will always be evaluated first and the factory will be used as fallback followed by the default subtype, if specified.
+In these instances any Subtype attributes will always be evaluated first and the factory will be used as fallback, followed by the default subtype, if specified.

 ```c#
 public class Packet